 I remember seeing footage from Shadow of the Colossus many years ago and being very impressed.
 It’s an attractive game, and for me, having played the HD version on the PS3, it was doubly so.
 In the updated version of the game, the aliasing has been cleaned up, the textures are a lot clearer, and the frame-rate is greatly improved.
 It’s not a complete remake or even a re-skinning, but it does demonstrate the level of detail that went into it in the first place; that it could so comfortably translate to the HD era and even look better than a lot of games made for those platforms.

-Shadow of the Colossus is a game I should have played along time ago.
-Sure, I got to benefit from the HD upgrade, but I think this is an experience that would have persevered; regardless of the platform.
-There is beauty in simplicity, and that is the fundamental design principle at work here.
+Shadow of the Colossus is a game I should’ve played along time ago.
+Sure, I got to benefit from the HD upgrade, but I think this is an experience that would’ve persevered regardless of the platform.
+There’s beauty in simplicity, and that is the fundamental design principle at work here.
 The narrative is straightforward, the goal of the player is simple, and yet, within this big, open, and empty world, there is a sense of life and tranquility that is utterly captivating.
-Each Colossi is unique in its own way, and while it was exciting to hunt them down and defeat them in a battle of wits, there was this heart-wretching feeling when the lights in their eyes finally went out.
+Each colossi is unique in its own way, and while it is exciting to hunt them down and defeat them in a battle of wits, there’s also a heart-wretching feeling when the light in their eyes finally goes out.
 If anything, it could benefit from an updated control and camera configuration, but apart from some minor frustrations expected with an older game, I walked away inspired by the experience.
-I also now understand why people so eagerly anticipate The Last Guardian.